Topological Aspects of Matters and Langlands Program: Discussion and Conclusion

-{\bf Discussion and Conclusion} We have investigated the 2d QHE in terms of the Langlands program, including a geometric case, integrable systems and several algebras.
+We have investigated the 2d QHE in terms of the Langlands program, including a geometric case, integrable systems and several algebras.
 The 2d IQHE is a $U(1)$ gauge theory and topological insulators with general gauge groups exhibits similar phenomena.
 The monopole or vortex like excitations are ubiquitous phenomena and some of them show intriguing properties.
-For example, the BKT transition \citep*{0022-3719-6-7-010,PhysRevLett.40.1727,PhysRevLett.47.1542} involves many vortexes while phase transition.
-Moreover it will be interesting to seek for some relations with a $K$-theoretic classification of topological insulators \citep*{shiozaki2014topology,PhysRevB.78.195125}.
+For example, the BKT (Berezinskii–Kosterlitz–Thouless) transition \cite{0022-3719-6-7-010,PhysRevLett.40.1727,PhysRevLett.47.1542} involves many vortexes at the critical point.
+Moreover it will be interesting to seek for some relations with a $K$-theoretic classification of topological insulators \cite{shiozaki2014topology,PhysRevB.78.195125}.
 Studies on topological matters would endow the Langlads program with suggestions.